julian-englert/blog/content/posts/reading-guide.md

 ]
 +++

-This post shows how a reading workflow that allows you to extract summaries from books you've read to further work with the ideas
+This post shows how a build a reading workflow that allows you to extract summaries from books you've read to further work with the ideas in them.
 <!--more-->

 ### Steps